functionality-library/functionality.js/README.md

 2. Making File Supported By All Of Search Engines
 3. Making File Compressed
 4. Making File Light Weight
+5. Handling Function Errors
-5. Making A Documentation Website
+6. Making A Documentation Website
-6. Adding New Functions
+7. Adding New Functions
-7. Making npm Package For Installation
+8. Making npm Package For Installation

 # <p align="center">Feel Free Forking And Commiting To This Repositry 🤝</p>